Glossary

 Assistant or Trainee Site Manager

-Site manager jobs are becoming increasingly popular.
-A trained site manager focuses on delegation, while an assistant site manager focuses on basic execution.
-You’ll also need to take over the duties of your superior when they aren’t on-site, though, so your training needs a strategic edge.
-Assistant site managers require a Bachelor’s degree in construction management, civil engineering, or project management.
-It’s now possible to complete a site manager course online, so qualifying has never been easier.
+Site manager jobs keep growing in popularity.
+A trained site manager focuses on delegation, while an assistant focuses on basic execution, though you'll also cover your superior's duties when they're off-site, so the training needs a strategic edge.
+Assistant site managers need a Bachelor's degree in construction management, civil engineering, or project management.
+You can now complete a site manager course online, which has made qualifying easier than it has ever been.

-You might also need up to five years of on-site experience.
-Once you qualify, you’ll have the skills to track budgets, relay instructions, and monitor materials.
-Subcontractor procurement could become a part of your day-to-day life.
+You may also need up to five years of on-site experience.
+Once you qualify, you'll be able to track budgets, relay instructions, and monitor materials, and subcontractor procurement can become part of the daily routine.

 Trained Site Manager

-A site manager qualification will buy you full access to construction site planning.
-You’ll need to become a gifted managing delegate with sharp strategic inclinations.
-That means you need more than just engineering knowledge.
-You need IT skills as well.
-The better your generic business skills, the taller your successes will grow, so a managerial course will serve you well.
+A site manager qualification buys you full access to construction site planning.
+The job asks you to become a capable managing delegate with a sharp strategic instinct, and that takes more than engineering knowledge.
+You'll need solid IT skills as well.
+The stronger your general business skills, the bigger your successes tend to grow, so a managerial course is well worth the time.

 Senior or Chartered Site Manager

-Chartered site managers take on all the roles of a construction manager, but they perform them to a higher level.
-They also create project plans in consultation with architects and surveyors.
-They need to be both academically competent and skilled.
-Chartered status holds you to a high standard of quality and consistency, so it improves your market value.
+Chartered site managers take on every role of a construction manager and perform it to a higher standard.
+They also create project plans in consultation with architects and surveyors, which means being both academically competent and skilled on the ground.
+Chartered status holds you to a high bar of quality and consistency, and it lifts your market value in the process.

-To become a chartered member, you’ll need a level 6 degree and three years of experience.
-If you’ve completed a site manager course, you’re halfway towards certification.
-The Chartered Institute of Building (CIOB) is the world’s biggest construction management organization, so it’s the most recognized way to earn your title.
-It requires you to take five steps:
+To become a chartered member, you'll need a level 6 degree and three years of experience.
+If you've already finished a site manager course, you're halfway to certification.
+The Chartered Institute of Building (CIOB) is the world's largest construction management organization and the most recognized route to the title.
+It involves five steps:

 - Earn an Honour's in construction management.